kujbika/MCS_in_hyperparam_optim_APPENDIX/R/Covid19_Prediction/README.md

 <br>
 The Model Confidence Set was pioneered by [Hansen et al (2011)](https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA5771).
 It is commonly accepted as a forecast trimmer, yet no one really tried to apply the idea to hyper-parameter optimization.
 With a slight refactor, I formulated the underlying mathematics to be applicable to this type of process.
 <br>
- All the mathematical details are in the paper of mine, click to the project's title to see.
+ *All the mathematical details are in the paper*

 ---
 ## [The MN-SEIR model](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0020174)